Red-Scarff/GRPO_reflection/README.md

 You can see a detailed description of the project in the report.

-The full dataset and model have been stored to Google Drivehttps://drive.google.com/drive/folders/1DhyPW_p0xG4Qv342BuWSqmu84pEXKtTQ?usp=sharing. if you want to use the project, remember to modify the paths in the project accordingly.
+The full dataset and model have been stored to Google Drivehttps://drive.google.com/drive/folders/1DhyPW_p0xG4Qv342BuWSqmu84pEXKtTQ?usp=sharing.
+If you want to use the project, remember to modify the paths in the project accordingly.

+Among them, lora_model.tar stores the trained lora model, thinking_llm_datasets.tar.gz stores all the training and evaluating datasets of sft and grpo, and processed_openr1_dataset.zip stores the preprocessed dataset used to train lora, Qwen-2.5-Math-7B-Thinking-grpo.rar stores the best performing thinking model.

 ## Workflow